Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, Iowa State is 4-5-0 this season.

-- Iowa State's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Iowa State's games this year have hit the over on five of nine set point totals (55.6%).

-- The Cyclones have 10 giveaways this season, while the Sooners have 17 takeaways .
+- This year the Cyclones have 10 turnovers, seven fewer than the Sooners have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.